ElcoLuijendijk/pyBHT/README.rst

 A bibtex file of this citation can be found in the pyBHT folder

-This paper contains more information on the model and a case study.
 You can find a copy at:
 http://dx.doi.org/10.1111/j.1365-2117.2010.00466.x.

-contact me by email if you do not have access to this journal.
+Contact me by email if you do not have access to this journal.

 License